-Can Dündar, the former editor-in-chief of the opposition Cumhuriyet daily, was imprisoned on November 26, 2015, along with the newspaper’s Ankara representative Erdem Gül in relation with a news report on an alleged weapons transfer on trucks operated by the National Intelligence Agency (MİT) to Syria.
+Can Dündar, the former editor-in-chief of the opposition Cumhuriyet daily, was jailed on November 26, 2015, along with the newspaper’s Ankara representative Erdem Gül in relation with a news report on an alleged weapons transfer to Syria on trucks operated by the National Intelligence Agency (MİT).

 The two journalists were put under arrest on charges of “acquiring documents related to state security,” “political and military espionage,” “disclosing classified documents” and “spreading propaganda on behalf of a terrorist organization.”

 Ninety-two days into their imprisonment, on February 25, 2016, Dündar and Gül were released following a Constitutional Court ruling that found rights violations in their imprisonment.